Poynings' Law (on certification of acts): Function and operation

 The working of Poynings' Law took place in several steps.
 The first step was for the lieutenant governor and the Irish council (or Irish executive) to decide that a parliament was needed, usually for the purpose of raising funds.
 At this point, the council and lieutenant would write drafts of legislation to be proposed to the king and his council.
-After this had been completed, the lieutenant and council, according to the act, were required to certify the request for parliament "under the great seal of that land [Ireland],” and then forward it to England for approval.
+After this had been completed, the lieutenant and council, according to the act, were required to certify the request for parliament "under the great seal of that land [Ireland]”, and then forward it to England for approval.
 Once the request arrived in England, it was reviewed by the King and his council, and a formal licence, approving the request for parliament and the draft bills were returned to Ireland.
 Once the licence was received in Ireland, the governor would summon parliament, and the bills passed.
-It is important to note that "government" was not representative as in the modern sense and there was no sustained opposition.
-Parliament's consent was necessary for some purposes, and it frequently offered advice, but the decisions were made by the English and Irish councils".
+"Government" was not representative as in the modern sense and there was no sustained opposition.
+Parliament's consent was necessary for some purposes, and it frequently offered advice, but the decisions were made by the English and Irish councils.
 This is an important fact to consider when examining exactly who the law was aimed to suppress.
 As the point above demonstrates, parliament was virtually a rubber stamp, and it was the Irish executive who made the actual decisions in proposing policy.